FREQUENTLY ASKED QUESTIONS FOR 2022 UTILITY BILLING

 Utility Rates are reviewed annually and are adjusted to ensure that an effective level of service is available to Sunshine Coast residents.
 In addition, staff are constantly planning and implementing projects to better support the future needs of our communities.

-Q: How are people being notified of the rate increases for 2021?
+Q: How are people being notified of the rate changes for 2022?

-The SCRD will continue to communicate these rate increases which were adopted by the SCRD Board in December through factsheets in local media, the SCRD’s Facebook Page and the monthly Coast Current newsletter.
-The Utility Bill for annual customers will be issued April 30.
-Rural property tax (excluding District of Sechelt, Town of Gibsons, and Sechelt Indian Government District) will be issued May 31.
+The SCRD will continue to communicate these rate changes which were adopted by the SCRD Board in December through factsheets in local media, the SCRD’s Facebook Page and the monthly Coast Current newsletter.

 Q: What is the money going to?

-- Increasing diversion from the landfill Residential Curbside Collection.
-Since the launch of the Green Bin, the SCRD’s curbside food waste collection program on Oct 6, 2020 to Dec 31, 2020, 162 tonnes of food waste was collected for composting instead of being landfilled.
+- Increasing diversion from the landfill via collection of food waste and food soiled paper as part of the SCRD’s Residential Curbside Collection’s Green Bin Program.
+From October 6, 2020 (the launch of the Green Bin Program) to December 31, 2021 - 792 tonnes of food waste has been collected for composting instead of being landfilled.

 Q. Why isn’t there a garbage coupon included in the utility bill?

-At the July 30, 2020 SCRD Board meeting, the Board decided to discontinue the garbage coupon program.
-The 2020 coupon is valid as dated until May 2021.
-Discontinuing the coupon results in a 2021 budget savings of $35,000 and a 2022 (and onwards) budget savings of $68,000 for curbside collection services.
-These savings helps to offset the costs of collection service.
+At the July 30, 2020, SCRD Board meeting, the Board decided to discontinue the garbage coupon program.
+Discontinuing the coupon program results in an annual saving of $68,000 for curbside collection services.
+These savings help offset the costs of other garbage related services.